mpericay/apicollector/README.md

 apicollector
 ============

 Apicollector launches calls to APIs from a field in a database and stores values.
-Works virtually for any DB, but has been tested in PostgreSQL and MySQL.
+Has been tested in PostgreSQL and MySQL.

 Syntax: http://{baseUrl}/index.php?PROFILE=google&LIMIT=5&SLEEP=100&DEBUG=true